Transforaminal Lumbar Interbody Fusion (TLIF) in Princeton & Staten Island

 What is minimally invasive transforaminal lumbar interbody fusion (TLIF)?

 Minimally invasive transforaminal lumbar interbody fusion, also referred to as MIS TLIF, is a cutting edge surgical procedure designed to address disc damage and spinal disorders in the lumbar region of the spine (lower back).
 It is a less invasive approach that helps deliver improved function as well as treat the underlying source of lower back pain and/or radiculopathy.
 This procedure involves placing a bone graft between two vertebrae while approaching the spine from the back (posterior) of the body using minimally invasive techniques.
-To find out if TLIF is right for you, visit our Princeton or Staten Island New Jersey Spine Surgeons location for a consultation.
+To find out if TLIF back surgery is right for you, visit our Princeton or Staten Island New Jersey Spine Surgeons location for a consultation.

 Transforaminal lumbar interbody fusion gets its name from the following components: